atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 claimed her father.
 She has been out of them a long ‘‘ while, I think, " replied Mrs. Selby.' tt
-So you have all" — said he — Come — where is my child? where is my Fanny?
+So you have all" --said he --Come --where is my child? where is my Fanny?
 Show me the way to her."
 I
 L My sister talks sensibly, sometimes"
-I r — said Maria.
+I r --said Maria.
 I ^,
 '
 *